 Program of Study: General M.B.A.
 Degree

 A student admitted to the College of Graduate Studies as a prospective candidate for the Master of Business Administration degree must present evidence of satisfactory completion (a minimum grade of “C”) of the following undergraduate course content in Business Administration.
-The prerequisite requirements for admission to the MBA program may be completed by taking the appropriate undergraduate courses from Georgia Southern or an equivalent course from any other accredited college or university.
+The prerequisite requirements for admission to the MBA program may be completed by taking the appropriate undergraduate courses from Georgia Southern, equivalent courses from any other accredited college or university, or other approved methods.

 |ACCT 2101||Financial Accounting||3|

 |ECON 2106||Principles of Microeconomics||3|

 |ACCT 7230||Accounting for Executives||3|